 Fernando Augusto “Terere” was born on the 15th of November 1980 in Rio de Janeiro, Brazil.
 There is not much information about Tereré as a child, it is known however that he was raised in poverty on one of the Major Slums in Rio de Janeiro the “Morro do Cantagalo”.

-In 2000 Terere got to the final of the Middleweight Black Belt division (in his first year as a black belt), he faced Nino Schembri who had submitted almost everyone on his way to the final and was a heavy favourite.
-Terere however did not tremble and using his cleaver tactics (something he was famous for throughout his career), he took two points for a throw and defended inside Nino’s guard to win his first major title as a Black Belt, celebrating in the end with some Elvis Presley dance impersonation, mocking Schembri (whose nickname is Elvis).
+In 2000 Terere got to the final of the Middleweight Black Belt division (in his first year as a black belt), he faced Nino Schembri who had submitted almost everyone on his way to the final and was a heavy favorite.
+Terere, however, did not tremble and using his cleaver tactics (something he was famous for throughout his career), he took two points for a throw and defended inside Nino’s guard to win his first major title as a Black Belt, celebrating in the end with some Elvis Presley dance impersonation, mocking Schembri (whose nickname is Elvis).

-In 2002 Fernando was part of an elite group of Alliance Jiu Jitsu black belts who left the team after a dispute with one of the headmasters of Alliance, Favio Gurgel.
-The dispute was over which tournament to team should focus their training for, the World Championships or the World Cup as they occurred a week apart from each other.
-As the World Cup offered good prize money to its competitors and the Championships didn’t, Terere and his team mates felt they should support this organization (CBJJO – Confederação de Jiu Jitsu Olimpico) and compete in it, Gurgel however decided against it, as he felt that competing in the Cup was less prestigious then competing in the World Championship.
+In 2002 Fernando was part of an elite group of Alliance Jiu-Jitsu black belts who left the team after a dispute with one of the headmasters of Alliance, Favio Gurgel.
+The dispute was over which tournament the team should focus their training for, the World Championships or the World Cup as they occurred a week apart from each other.
+As the World Cup offered good prize money to its competitors and the Championships didn’t, Terere and his teammates felt they should support this organization (CBJJO – Confederação de Jiu-Jitsu Olimpico) and compete in it, Gurgel, however, decided against it, as he felt that competing in the Cup was less prestigious then competing in the World Championship.
 The fighters did not agree and a split was inevitable.
 And so Master Team was formed.
-The team that would later split leaving Terere to form a team with another team mate (Eduardo Telles) forming the TT Team.
+The team that would later split leaving Terere to form a team with another teammate (Eduardo Telles) forming the TT Team.

-In late 2009 the rumors spread that Fernando Terere was in a rehab clinic and doing better, with the help of his family and the BJJ community Terere came back to training in 2010 in Brazil and in August of that same year he traveled to the United Kingdom were he spent time teaching his world class Jiu Jitsu, marrying an English woman there.
+In late 2009 the rumors spread that Fernando Terere was in a rehab clinic and doing better, with the help of his family and the BJJ community Terere came back to training in 2010 in Brazil and in August of that same year he traveled to the United Kingdom where he spent time teaching his world-class Jiu-Jitsu, marrying an English woman there.
 In 2012 he would return to Brazil spending more time in a clinic to recover from his (now officially disclosed) case of schizophrenia.
-Also in 2012 Fernando Terere returned to jiu jitsu competition, fighting (and winning) a black belt tournament in Mexico.
+Also in 2012 Fernando Terere returned to jiu-jitsu competition, fighting (and winning) a black belt tournament in Mexico.